shakespete/react/React Notes.md

 A render prop can contain a component to render when a particular condition has been met.

+<h1>Virtual DOM vs Actual DOM</h1>
+<i>DOM stands for Document Object Model and is an abstraction of a structured text.
+For web developers, this text is an HTML code, and the DOM is simply called HTML DOM.
+Elements of HTML become nodes in the DOM.</i>

+The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
+This process is called reconciliation.

+“virtual DOM” is more of a pattern than a specific technology.

+In React, for every DOM object, there is a corresponding “virtual DOM object.”
+A virtual DOM object is a representation of a DOM object, like a lightweight copy.
+A virtual DOM object has the same properties as a real DOM object, but it lacks the real thing’s power to directly change what’s on the screen.

+<h3>Diffing</h3>
+When you render a JSX element, every single virtual DOM object gets updated.

+This sounds incredibly inefficient, but the cost is insignificant because the virtual DOM can update so quickly.

+Once the virtual DOM has updated, React compares the virtual DOM with a virtual DOM snapshot that was taken right before the update.

+By comparing the new virtual DOM with a pre-update version, React figures out exactly which virtual DOM objects have changed.
+This process is called “diffing.”

+Once React knows which virtual DOM objects have changed, then React updates those objects, and only those objects, on the real DOM.

+<h3>ReactElement</h3>

+This is the primary type in React.

+A ReactElement is a light, stateless, immutable, virtual representation of a DOM Element.

+ReactElements lives in the virtual DOM.
+They make the basic nodes here.
+Their immutability makes them easy and fast to compare and update.
+This is the reason of great React performance.

+What can be a ReactElement?
+Almost every HTML tag - div, table, strong…

+Once defined, ReactElements can be render into the “real” DOM.
+This is the moment when React ceases to control the elements.
+They become slow, boring DOM nodes.

+ReactElements are the basic items in React-ish virtual DOM.
+However, they are stateless, therefore don’t seem to be very helpful for us, the programmers.

+<h3>ReactComponent</h3>

+What differs ReactComponent from ReactElement is - ReactComponents are stateful.

+ReactComponents turned out to be a great tool for designing dynamic HTML.
+They don’t have the access to the virtual DOM, but they can be easily converted to ReactElements.

+Whenever a ReactComponent is changing the state, we want to make as little changes to the “real” DOM as possible.
+So this is how React deals with it.
+The ReactComponent is converted to the ReactElement.
+Now the ReactElement can be inserted to the virtual DOM, compared and updated fast and easily.
+How exactly - well, that’s the job of the diff algorithm.
+The point is - it’s done faster than it would be in the “regular” DOM.

+When React knows the diff - it’s converted to the low-level (HTML DOM) code, which is executed in the DOM.
+This code is optimised per browser.

+<h3>JSX</h3>
+When we pass the array of elements to a component, we need to surround it with curly braces.
+This is called a JavaScript expression, and we must use these when passing JavaScript values to components as properties. <b>Component properties will take two types: either a string or a JavaScript expression.
+JavaScript expressions can include arrays, objects, and even functions.
+In order to include them, you must surround them in curly braces.</b>

+JSX is JavaScript, so you can incorporate JSX directly inside of JavaScript functions.

+JSX looks clean and readable, but it can’t be interpreted with a browser.
+All JSX must be converted into createElement calls or factories.
+Luckily, there is an excellent tool for this task: Babel.

+JavaScript is an interpreted language: the browser interprets the code as text, so there is no need to compile JavaScript.
+However, not all browsers support the latest JavaScript syntax, and no browser supports JSX syntax.
+Since we want to use the latest features of JavaScript along with JSX, we are going to need a way to convert our fancy source code into something that the browser can interpret.
+This process is called compiling, and it is what Babel is designed to do.

+<h3>React Fragments</h3>
+React will not render two or more adjacent or sibling elements as a component, so we used to have to wrap these in an enclosing tag like a div.
+This led to a lot of unnecessary tags being created though, a bunch of wrappers without much purpose.
+If we use a React Fragment, we can mimic the behavior of a wrapper without actually creating a new tag.

+<h4>NOTE:</h4> <b>react-scripts</b> was also created by Facebook and is where the real magic happens.
+It installs Babel, ESLint, webpack, and more, so that you don’t have to configure them manually.

+<h3>Pure Component</h3>
+A Pure Component is a function component that does not contain state and will render the same user interface given the same props.
+In React, a Pure Component is a Component that always renders the same output, given the same properties.

 <h1>React Hook Flow</h1>

 ![alt text](https://raw.githubusercontent.com/donavon/hook-flow/master/hook-flow.png)